Secured Loans – Boom Time for India’s Lenders

 Low Pre-Payment Charges

 Borrowers of secured loans in India are spared from bearing high pre-payment charges.
 They are free to close the loan at any time that they find convenient.
 There are cases where borrowers have defaulted and paid additional charges.
-Banks find it easier to reach a negotiated settlement in such cases rather than apply a foreclosure on the vehicle.
+Banks find it easier to reach a negotiated settlement in such cases rather than get started a foreclosure on the vehicle.
 Current surveys certainly show that India’s banks are in for some good times in the days to come.